uw-it-aca/spotseeker_server/README.md

 )
 ```

-Add spotseeker_server to your INSTALLED_APPS in settings.py:
+Add spotseeker_server and oauth_provider to your INSTALLED_APPS in settings.py:

 ```
 INSTALLED_APPS = (